wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Other tags including the trace ID.
 * A clickable link to the corresponding dashboard that lets you examine the metrics associated with the call.

-If your spans have been instrumented to show span logs, you can click **Logs** to download the logs and drill down to examine them.
+If your spans have been instrumented to show span logs, you can click **Logs** to fetch the logs and drill down to examine them.
 We don't show span logs by default for better browser performance.

 ## A Closer Look at Critical Paths